 My favorite nonfiction books expand my view of the world; provide an unconventional perspective on a conventional topic; are rigorously reported and researched; weave in personal interest; read like a novel.

-If some of the above describes your book, I’d love to read it.
+If some of the above describes your book, please submit using this form: I’d love to read it.

 They have written books such as…